 Recent assignments

-• Review of existing variable life policy
+- Review of existing whole life policy

 Recent blog posts